The owl pellet economy: Meet the entrepreneurs who’ve devoted their lives to bird vomit

 The hunters

-Gaussoin, who purchased Slesnick’s inventory in 1991, runs his business with his wife Kim.
-They have two full-time employees and, like most in the trade contract dozens of independent collectors in the region.
+Gaussoin, who purchased Slesnick’s inventory in 1991, runs his business with his wife, Kim.
+They have two full-time employees and, like most in the trade, contract dozens of independent collectors in the region.

 “We’ve had collectors running from grandmothers and grandfathers to people who, this is their full-time job,” Gaussoin said.
 “It’s like the world’s biggest paper route.”